 To any sensible person, the Electoral College is a severely flawed method of electing our president.
 It is a system founded on black slavery, a system where the person with the second-most votes can win, where electors can change their minds (and legally give the presidency to Hillary Clinton next month), where your vote is meaningless if you’re in a state dominated by voters who support the other party, where white voters have disproportionate decision-making power compared to black voters, where small states and swing states have disproportionate power, and so on, all problems discussed in a previous article.

 The defenses of this nonsense are usually threadbare.
 Let us first consider the common sentiment that replacing the Electoral College with a popular vote will lead to cities having disproportionate power over rural areas of the nation.
+(This is similar to the thoughtless argument that we need the Electoral College so small states can “compete” with big states in selecting the president, a view addressed in my first article.)

 The obvious must be stated first.
 This argument is typically posited by conservatives concerned that because a majority of Americans today live in cities, and cities tend to be more liberal than small towns, this will mean liberal rule.
 The concern for rural America is actually a concern for Republican power.
 Conservatives are scared that if every person’s vote is of equal worth — as it would be with a popular vote — that they would lose.